-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have someone living there with a low immune system or someone who’s highly susceptible to disease.
-Even if nobody has respiratory issues in your family, you’ll be very surprised by the almost instant change from a regular air filter to a High Efficiency unit.
+Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have someone living there with a low immune system or someone who’s highly susceptible to disease.
+Even if nobody has respiratory issues in your family, you’ll be instantly surprised by the almost instant change from a regular air filter to a High Efficiency unit.

 Help Control Germs With Germicidal Systems

 Germi-what?
 Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
 These bacteria-destroying contraptions can kill germs and even help stop further germs from accruing in your home.
 According to one study, almost 20% of people with allergies suffer from exposure to fungi and bacteria in their duct systems.
 A UV light device will help sanitize and disinfect indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers